mosharraf-hossain/team_riders/README.md

 to run this project, WE need to follow the following steps:

 1. Install .NET SDK.
-2. Then use code editor/IDE of your choice Such as Visual Studio Community 2022 or Visual Studio Code.
+2. Then use the code editor/IDE of your choice Such as Visual Studio Community 2022.
-3. Create a new console project and place all the C# codes inside your project folder.
-4. Add/reference Nuget package NeoCortexApi v1.1.4 to this project.
+3. Add/reference Nuget package NeoCortexApi v1.1.4 to this project.
-5. Place numerical sequence JSON Files (datasets) under relevant folders respectively.
+4. Place numerical sequence JSON Files (datasets) under relevant folders respectively.
 All the folders should be inside the project folder.

 Our project is based on NeoCortex API.

 # Details of the project:
 Our HTM Engine has been trained using the MultiSequenceLearning class in the NeoCortex API.
-The first step in training the HTM Engine will be reading and utilizing data from our training (learning) and predicting (predictive) folders, which are both present as numerical sequences in
+The first step in training the HTM Engine will be reading and utilizing data from our  `training_files` (learning) and `predicting_files` (predictive) folders, which are both present as numerical sequences in
-JSON files in the "predicting" and "training" folders inside the project directory.
+JSON files in the `predicting_files` and `training_files` folders inside the project directory.

 # Data format:
-For this project, we used real-time data from Numenta Anomaly Benchmark (NAB).
+For this project, we used real-time data from the Numenta Anomaly Benchmark (NAB).
 We have taken the tweet count of Google per hour as numerical sequences, which are stored inside the JSON files.
-Example of a JSON file within the training and predicting folder.
+Example of a JSON file within the `training_files` and `predicting_files` folder.

 According to the dataset, we used a total of 32 hours (16 hours for training and 16 hours for predicting) of data where the beginning time was 01.03.2015 at 12 am and the end time was 01.03.2015 at 4 pm for training data and also the beginning time was 02.03.2015 at 12 am and the end time was 02.03.2015 at 4 pm for predicting data.

 Below we give our data sequences where the sequences are in JSON files.
-We keep our dataset in two individual folders which are training_files (for training data where 4 files) and predicting_files (for predicting data where also 4 files).
+We keep our dataset in two individual folders which are `training_files` (for training data where 4 files) and `predicting_files` (for predicting data where also 4 files).

 For example, an hourly sequence has a list of 12 numerical values per hour: [14, 14, 9, 13, 7, 7, 5, 13, 11, 7, 9, 9].
 Our JSON structure is like the data given below: